 glad to hear that Martin Carr of the Boo Radleys has survived Britpop. top bloke.

-― No stage school training, natural talent and attitude by the shed (Noodle Vague), Sunday, 17 January 2016 02:09 (four years ago) link
+― No stage school training, natural talent and attitude by the shed (Noodle Vague), Sunday, 17 January 2016 02:09 (five years ago) link

 maybe now 2015 is over it's time for a t/s 2005 vs 2015 britpop anniversary media coverage poll